 The Company is not a party to any off balance sheet arrangements.
 Seasonality

 The Company does not believe that its business is materially affected by seasonal trends or inflation.
-On an ongoing basis, the Company will attempt to minimize any effect of inflation on its operating results by controlling operating costs.
+On an ongoing basis, the Company will attempt to minimize any effect of inflation on its operating results by controlling operating costs and whenever possible, seeking to insure that subscription rates, and other revenues when and if they are realized, reflect increases in costs due to inflation.